 Blue text and blue trim on a white button.

 Richard M. Daley was Chicago's mayor for a then-record breaking five terms.
-In 1967 Daley entered the race for his fourth term against Republican nominee John L. Waner.
-In the past Daley had failed to receive support from the white electorate, though he was reelected due to overwhelming support among black Chicagoians.
-In 1967 Daley adopted a much more conservative stance on race, attempting to win back the white voters by planning a housing redesign that cleared slums and "protected" white citizens against the "encroachment" of black families.
+In 1967, Daley entered the race for his fourth term against Republican nominee John L. Waner.
+In the past, Daley had failed to receive support from the white electorate, though he was reelected due to overwhelming support among black Chicago voters.
+In 1967, Daley adopted a much more conservative stance on race, attempting to win back the white voters by planning a housing redesign that cleared slums and "protected" white citizens against the "encroachment" of black families.
 Daley won the election in a landslide, taking all 50 city wards and receiving more votes than he had in all three previous elections.

 Cohen, Adam & Taylor, Elizabeth (2001).
 American Pharaoh: Mayor Richard J. Daley - His Battle for Chicago and the Nation.
 Little, Brown.